pleasworkwhyywont/python-to-scratch-exstention/README.md

 this is python to scratch exstentions moduel
 # documentation
-to creat a exstention you must add all of the reqular arguments exsept for icon and images for thos you must use icon and colors dictionary. to use scratch types you must use the argtypes enum and get the value. to use scratch function type you must also use blocktypes enum and get the value.
+to creat a exstention you must add all of the reqular arguments exsept for icon and images for thos you must use icon and colors dictionary. to use scratch types you must use the argtypes enum. to use scratch function type you must also use blocktypes enum.

 ## restrictions
 no menu.